-Left behind: Addressing the life-threatening accessibility gap in emergency planning
+Left behind in an emergency: Addressing the accessibility gap

 It’s 2023 and wildfires are raging across the interior of British Columbia.
 Across the province, communities are breathing dangerously high levels of smoke.
 Lisa*, a Kelowna resident with pulmonary disease, has sealed her apartment windows with duct tape and is relying on an air purifier, which is running around the clock.
 But, as the fire burns closer, she’s been asked to evacuate and leave her home.